tiralinea/tl-errors/README.md

   errors: [
     // This error will be added to the component errors list {
-      name: 'myCustomError',
+      name: 'EnhanceYourCalmError',
-      message: 'My custom error default message'
+      message: 'Breath in...
+Breath out...'
-      code: 418
+      code: 420
     },

-    // This error will overwrite the default BadRequestError {
+    // This errors will overwrite the default errors with new messages {
       name: 'BadRequestError',
-      message: 'The request could not be understood by the server due to malformed syntax'
+      message: 'The request could not be understood by the server due to malformed syntax.'
       code: 400
-    },

-    {
+    }, {
-      name: 'DuplicatedEntityError',
+      name: 'ConflictError',
       message: 'This document is already registered.',
       code: 409
     }